instalar-net-6-en-un-ordenador-con-linux-ubuntu

-As we saw in this post, one of the advantages of .NET is that it has been a great step forward in terms of convergence.
-Thus, it is now possible to run .NET applications on a wide variety of architectures and operating systems.
+One of the advantages of modern .NET is that we can run applications on a wide variety of architectures and operating systems, including Linux.

-Today we are going to learn how to use .NET on a Debian-based distribution.
-Personally, I will use Linux Mint, but it should work with the main Debian-based Linux distros, such as the popular Ubuntu.
+We are going to use .NET on a Debian-based distribution.
+Personally, I am going to use Linux Mint, but it should work with the main Debian-based Linux distros, such as Ubuntu.

 Installation with APT